n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.cockpit.md

 # Cockpit

-The Cockpit node allows you to automate work in Cockpit, and integrate Cockpit with other applications. n8n has built-in support for a wide range of Cockpit features, including creating a collection entry, storing data from a form submission, and getting singletons.
+Use the Cockpit node to automate work in Cockpit, and integrate Cockpit with other applications. n8n has built-in support for a wide range of Cockpit features, including creating a collection entry, storing data from a form submission, and getting singletons.

 On this page, you'll find a list of operations the Cockpit node supports and links to more resources.